SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: The SLAM Render Dataset

 \subsection{Motion Capture System (MCS)}

-\textbf{Calibration.}~To collect ground-truth data, twelve Optitrack PrimeX 13W cameras were used.
-These cameras were carefully positioned to focus on the robot flange from various angles, minimizing occlusion caused by the robot's movements.
-The cameras were calibrated using the Motive software\footnote{\url{https://optitrack.com/software/motive/}} provided by Optitrack. {This process involves waving a calibration wand, throughout the area to be captured.} After the wanding process, Motive compares the 2D results from the individual cameras to reconstruct a 3D capture volume.
-The calibration process resulted in a {3D error mean of $0.4$\,mm, representing the convergence error between the twelve cameras}.
+\textbf{Calibration.}~To collect ground-truth data, we used twelve Optitrack PrimeX 13W cameras, carefully positioned to focus on the robot flange from various angles and minimize the occlusions caused by the robot motion.
+The cameras were calibrated with the Motive software\footnote{\url{https://optitrack.com/software/motive/}} by Optitrack.
+The 3D mean error of the calibration was $0.4$\,mm, representing the convergence error between the twelve cameras.

-\textbf{Synchronization.}~{The data gathered from the MCS} are initially unsynchronized.
-To ensure temporal alignment, for each sequence we retrieved the \textit{capture starting time} provided by OptiTrack. {It was used to compute the Unix Epoch timestamp for each pose reported in the provided ground-truth file.} Following the approach presented in \cite{bonarini2006rawseeds}, the synchronization was validated by comparing the angular velocity estimated from the MCS with the gyroscope measurements from the IMU using cross-correlation (see \refFig{fig:sync}).
+\textbf{Synchronization.}~{All sensing modalities are temporally aligned using a unified Unix Epoch time reference.
+Hardware timestamps are preserved whenever available and subsequently refined via cross-correlation validation.} Specifically, the data gathered from the MCS are initially unsynchronized.
+To ensure temporal alignment, we retrieved for each sequence the \textit{capture starting time} provided by OptiTrack.
+It was used to compute the Unix Epoch timestamp for each pose reported in the provided ground-truth file.
+Following the approach presented in \cite{bonarini2006rawseeds}, the synchronization was validated by comparing the angular velocity estimated from the MCS with the gyroscope measurements from the IMU using cross-correlation (see \refFig{fig:sync}).
 The maximum at zero offset confirms correct alignment.